What is an island landform?

 Volcanic eruptions in the sea can create new lands by piling up lava and solidifying in the sea.
 Tectonic plates can also cause the seabed to folded and push new land up to the water surface.

-Continental islands are formed when parts of the mainland are broken off or eroded away by wave action, leaving a piece of land on its own.
+Continental islands are formed when parts of the mainland are broken off or eroded by wave action, leaving a piece of land on its own.

 Changes in the sea level can also expose islands.
 These are called tidal islands, such as the Mont Saint-Michel in France.
 Here is an illustration of a tidal island.